Knowledge Management - Style Guide for Knowledge Articles in TeamDynamix

 • Write from the perspective of the intended audience

-• Keep jargon to a minimum, and explain the significance if it is unavoidable
+• Keep jargon to a minimum, and explain its significance if it is unavoidable.

 • Example: This is a Configuration Item (CI).
 The CI is . . .